-Food companies also recognise - and experience first hand - the risks presented from sustainability challenges.
-According to the US Department of Agriculture, recent severe drought in the US impacted 80% of agricultural land, resulting in $14 billion in loss payments, with reduced food supply and increased prices along the supply chain.
-The financial sector is now demanding comprehensive and credible information about the sustainability performance and risks in supply chains, as a key element of decision making for investment, loans and insurance.
+Food companies also recognise - and experience firsthand - the risks presented by sustainability challenges.
+According to the US Department of Agriculture, recent severe drought (Aug 22) in the US impacted 80% of agricultural land, resulting in $14 billion in loss payments, with reduced food supply and increased prices along the supply chain.
+The financial sector is now demanding comprehensive and credible information about the sustainability performance and risks in supply chains, as a key element of decision-making for investment, loans, and insurance.

-A key characteristic for the food sector is that the sustainability of products – and the risks to supply chains - are highly determined through activities and decisions early in the value chain – such as food processing, farm operations and agri-business inputs.
-For example, according to a recent report from CDP – a respected and well established organisation enabling corporate sustainability disclosure in supply chains - typically 90% of the GHG emissions for food products occur upstream of arriving at the manufacturers or retailer sites.
-Similarly other impacts such as deforestation and water footprint are concentrated in the first part of the value chain.
+A key characteristic of the food sector is that the sustainability of products – and the risks to supply chains - are highly determined through activities and decisions early in the value chain – such as food processing, farm operations, and agribusiness inputs.
+For example, according to a recent report from CDP – a respected and well-established organisation enabling corporate sustainability disclosure in supply chains - typically 90% of the GHG emissions for food products occur upstream of arriving at the manufacturers or retailer sites.
+Similarly, other impacts such as deforestation and water footprint are concentrated in the first part of the value chain.
 This explains why today more than 95% of major buyers use sustainability performance in sourcing and supplier management decisions.

 How to engage your suppliers in sustainability

-It’s a question that we at Muddy Boots are particularly close to, as we work with a range of customers who have progressive and impactful supplier sustainability programs.
+It’s a question that we at TELUS Agriculture & Consumer Goods are particularly close to, as we work with a range of customers who have progressive and impactful supplier sustainability programmes.
 Looking across our customers and the food industry at large, we see broad consensus around the following 4 themes for engagement:

-- Firstly - Align: be clear with suppliers why and how you wish them to work with you on sustainability and what is important to you.
-Enable education where necessary and be consistent with terminology and clear on process and consequences.
+- Firstly - Align: be clear with suppliers about why and how you wish them to work with you on sustainability and what is important to you.
+Enable education where necessary and be consistent with the terminology and be clear on process and consequences.

 - Secondly - Ease: ensure you have good systems in place to make it easier for suppliers to work with you – such as information sharing platforms.
-Suppliers will need clarity on what tasks they need to perform and how to perform it successfully – ranging from acceptance of code of conduct, evidence of certificates and approvals, through to provision of richer sustainability information.
+Suppliers will need clarity on what tasks they need to perform and how to perform them successfully – ranging from acceptance of code of conduct, evidence of certificates and approvals, to the provision of richer sustainability information.

 There are some great initiatives and developments in supplier sustainability collaboration, such as the CDP Supply Chain program, the Sustainable Procurement Pledge and SAI Platform’s Sustainable Dairy Partnership.
 As someone who started as a sustainability practitioner 15 years ago, it’s exciting to see how food businesses and the agricultural sector are working more closely to address key issues of our time.